U.S. blacklists Myanmar state-owned gems enterprise | Law-Order

 The U.S. Treasury Department on Thursday imposed sanctions on a Myanmar state-owned gems enterprise in a bid to curtail the military junta's ability to generate revenues, according to a statement.
 The move is the latest from the Biden administration targeting the generals who seized power in Myanmar on Feb.
 1 and have killed more than 600 people in demonstrations against the coup, according to a tally by an activist group.

 "Today’s action highlights Treasury’s commitment to denying the Burmese military sources of funding, including from key state-owned enterprises throughout Burma,” Andrea Gacki, director of the Treasury's Office of Foreign Assets Control, said in the statement.
-The United States has already slapped sanctions on generals involved in the coup and some of their family members, as well as two conglomerates controlled by the military.
+The United States, alongside other Western nations, has already slapped sanctions on generals involved in the coup and some of their family members, as well as two conglomerates controlled by the military.
+The junta's leaders have so far refused to reverse course.

 Myanma Gems Enterprise, part of the country's mining ministry, was placed on the Treasury's Special Designated Nationals list, the statement said.
 The move blocks Americans from doing business with the entity, which issues permits and licenses for mining precious stones and collects revenues from the sale of gems and jade.